Specify Build Triggers and Reasons

 Builds that are triggered by Gated Check-in are assigned a Reason of CheckInShelveset.

-For more information about how to implement the Gated Check-in trigger, see Use a gated check-in build process to validate changes.
-For more information about how this kind of build definition affects your team, see Check in to a folder that is controlled by a gated check-in build process.
+For more information about how to implement the Gated Check-in trigger, see Define a Gated Check-In Build Process to Validate Changes.
+For more information about how this kind of build definition affects your team, see Check In Pending Changes that Are Controlled by a Gated Check-in Build.

 If you define a build with the Schedule trigger and clear the Build even if nothing has changed since the previous build check box, a build is queued on those days and at those times that you specify if changes have been checked in since the most recent run of this build definition.
 The build is queued regardless of whether the changes were associated with the last good build.

 Builds that are triggered in this way are assigned a Reason of Schedule.